bdomash/Multivariate-Analysis-Final-Project/README.md

 -Cluster analysis

-The Rcode for the final project can be found in Project.rmd, and the report which does not include the rcode can be found in the Final Project pdf
+The Rcode for the final project can be found in Project.rmd, and the report which does not include the rcode can be found in the Final Project pdf.
+Some initial data-wrangling can be found in the QB Data Merge.r file.